-Why Do Heating Oil Tanks Need Cleaning?
+Why Clean Heating Oil Tanks?

-What happens is the difference in the two temperatures will cause water vapor to condense, which leads to sludge formation.
+What happens is the difference in the two temperatures causes water vapor to condense, which leads to sludge formation.
 When you get fuel delivered to your tank, you can ask the technician if they notice any sludge.
 Usually, it's the technicians who notice the sludge before the homeowner.

 Not only does it matter how much fuel you use each year, but you should also receive frequent tank cleaning if you experienced any loose vent caps that allowed any insects, moisture or air in the tank.
 Additionally, when you don't let the oil level fall too low, it can help prevent sludge from entering the supply line or oil filter.

-If you feel you have the necessary background experience and want to try cleaning your oil tank on your own, you will need the following: disposable containers, cleaning rags, air hose, water hose, denatured alcohol, TSP cleaner and a portable air pump.
+Cleaning an oil tank is an important part of keeping your home heating system running, but it can become quite messy.
+You'll need the tank pumped out to perform the cleaning accurately.
+Handing this task off to the oil supplier is ideal.
+If you feel you have the necessary background experience and want to try cleaning your oil tank on your own, you'll need disposable containers, cleaning rags, air hose, water hose, denatured alcohol, TSP cleaner and a portable air pump.

 When all the fuel is out, ensure a lid is on the container, and place it away from you, so it doesn't spill.
 Now, place a separate container beneath the drain valve and spray some water in the tank.
 Keep spraying water into the tank until you see clear liquid draining out.
 Place the cap back on the valve.